Visit Wilderness

 Michigan Wilderness Act of 1987 - Public law 100-184 (12/8/1987) To designate certain lands in the State of Michigan as wilderness, and for other purposes

-For more information (To download or see all affected Wilderness areas) visit our law library for 100-184 or special provisions for 100-184 or legislative history for 100-184 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 100-184 or special provisions for 100-184 or legislative history for 100-184 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.